koreyGambill/chia-plotter-scripts/health-check/README.md

 [Service]
 Type=oneshot
+Environment=gmail_app_password=<password>
 ExecStart=/home/<user>/path/to/chia-plotter-scripts/health-check/health-check-env/bin/python3 /home/<user>/path/to/chia-plotter-scripts/health-check/health_checker.py

 [Install]
 WantedBy=multi-user.target
 ```

+Replace the password on the Environment entry (or delete the line if you are using a local SMTP server), and replace the user and path on the ExecStart entry.
 Then you will need to run enable and start commands on both the service and the timer.
-See list of helpful commands above.
+See list of helpful systemctl commands above.

 ### Unblock Emails
+If you set up a gmail to send emails through, they shouldn't be marked as spam.

-Now unless you purchased a domain and set up certificates, your emails will likely be going to your spam folder.
+If you set up a local SMTP server and did not purchase a domain and setup certificates, your emails will likely be going to your spam folder.
 On gmail it's really easy to set up a rule to let those into your inbox just by going into settings -> (tab) Filters and Blocked Addresses -> Create a new filter.

 After unblocking the emails, you should be getting emails to your inbox instead of to spam.